joshbegley/nyt-latest/README.md

 `Three men wanted in a score of crimes attacked the 48-year-old officer, N.Y.P.D. officials said.
 He was in critical condition.`\
 https://nytimes.com/2022/08/24/nyregion/off-duty-police-officer-hospitalized-after-skull-is-fractured-in-robbery.html?searchResultPosition=1

-**Democrat Pat Ryan Wins House Seat in Race Where Abortion Was Issue**\
+**Democrat Pat Ryan Wins in House Race That Turned on Abortion Rights**\
-`Mr. Ryan, a county executive, defeated Marc Molinaro, a Republican, in the Hudson Valley election.`\
+`Mr. Ryan, a county executive, defeated Marc Molinaro, a Republican, in the Hudson Valley special election.`\
 https://nytimes.com/2022/08/24/nyregion/pat-ryan-democrat-special-election-congress.html?searchResultPosition=2

 **Calculating the Costs of War**\